PapadakisIoannis/academic-kickstart5/content/authors/admin/_index.md

 - Visitors
 ---

-I am a <a href="https://www.qmul.ac.uk/sef/staff/yannispapadakis.html">PhD Candidate in Economics</a> at the Queen Mary University of London in the School of Economics and Finance.
+I am a <a href="https://www.qmul.ac.uk/sef/staff/yannispapadakis.html">PhD Candidate in Economics</a> at the Queen Mary <br>
+University of London in the School of Economics and Finance.
 I also work  as a <a href="https://cep.lse.ac.uk/_new/staff/person.asp?id=10657">Research Assistant</a>  at the Centre for Economic Performance of the London School of Economics.

 My main supervisors are Prof. Gino Gancia and Dr. Tim Lee.